newsnowlabs/dockside/docs/roadmap.md

 Application Server:

-- Complete migration of server functionality to Go or Node.js
+- Migration of server functionality to Go or Node.js